burakgndz/Brazilian-E-commerce-Sales/README.md

 # Brazilian-E-commerce-Sales

 Brazilian E-Commerce dataset is a public dataset provided by Olist.
-For more information, visit <a href="https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce">the kaggle page.</a>
+For more information, visit <a href="https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce">the kaggle page.</a> <br> <br>

-## Data Schema
-Here's the data schema:

-![schema](https://i.imgur.com/HRhd2Y0.png)

 The project’s goal is to extract overall insights and assess delivery performance.
 Initially, data is merged into a single file using Python, which contains all the necessary information.
 Basic data cleaning is performed during this step.
 Subsequently, additional cleaning takes place within Power BI.
 Finally, MSSQL is used to verify the results of the dashboard.

+## Data Schema
+Here's the data schema:

+![schema](https://i.imgur.com/HRhd2Y0.png)

 ## 1) Python / Data Cleaning & Merging